millarde-txm/naics-search/README.md

 Pre-requisites:
 er, you'll need Docker installed.
-Then clone this repo to a local directory.
+Then clone this repo to a local directory and CD into it.

 Start services:
-docker-compose up -d --build
+`docker-compose up -d --build`

 This will automatically build containers on first use and build any that are out-of-date on subsequent invocations.
 So if you change any of the code, use that command to rebuild changed containers and start them.
 It is not necessary to stop containers for this to work -- changed containers will be replaced.

 Load data into container:
-docker exec naics-search-api "node" "server/load_data.js"
+`docker exec naics-search-api "node" "server/load_data.js"`

 Access webUI:
 http://localhost:8080/